-17. What advice should I give to parents taking their baby home?
+17 What advice should I give to parents taking their baby home?

-Both NHS England and the Scottish Government have published parental information leaflets which should be offered to parents before they leave the NNU or postnatal ward.
-These are available online.

-• It is important to reassure parents that their baby is extremely unlikely to become unwell, even if they become SARS-CoV-2, but that they could become unwell for a host of other reasons.
-Parents should be encouraged to seek advice early if they have any concerns whatsoever; in the case of a baby recently discharged from the NNU this advice would probably best come from the NNU team in the first instance.
+- Both NHS England and the Scottish Government have published parental information leaflets which should be offered to parents before they leave the NNU or postnatal ward.
+These are available online. - It is important to reassure parents that their baby is extremely unlikely to become unwell, even if they become SARS-CoV-2, but that they could become unwell for a host of other reasons.
+Parents should be encouraged to seek advice early if they have any concerns whatsoever; in the case of a baby recently discharged from the NNU this advice would probably best come from the NNU team in the first instance. - Breastfeeding mothers should be advised that it is considered safe for them to receive COVID-19 vaccination and to continue to breastfeed as normal.